 Athena has been instructed as a junior and as sole counsel in domestic and international mediations and arbitrations.
 Her work in this field generally involves construction, infrastructure and energy projects as well as related insurance disputes.

-Athena is currently being led in a multi-million pound arbitration to determine quantum of a contractor’s damages following early termination of an East Africa construction project.
-She has previously been led in the liability phase of the same matter, which included complex delay analysis, and consideration of the operation and effect of time becoming “at large”.
+Between 2014 and 2018, Athena worked on a multi-million pound arbitration to determine liability and quantum following early termination of an East Africa construction project.
+This claim included complex delay analysis, and consideration of the operation and effect of time becoming “at large”.

 Athena has advised and litigated in a range of areas of commercial law.
 She has experience of matters including the sale of goods and supply of goods and services, breach of contract, misrepresentation, waiver and estoppel, contribution claims, unjust enrichment, invoice discounting, credit hire and corporate and personal insolvency.

 Athena is a contributing author to LexisPSL Commercial and has authored practice notes regarding the supply of goods and supply of services.